acenteno320/acenteno320.github.io/01_Pioneers-in-data-evolution.md

 - **Grace Hopper (1906–1992):** Developed early compilers and programming languages.

 ### 1950–1999: Relational Databases and Data Mining
+Notable figures from this era include:

 - **Edgar F. Codd (1923–2003):** Proposed the relational database model (1970).
 - Development of SQL and data warehouses.
 - Growth of data mining techniques and predictive modeling.

 ### 2000–2025: Big Data, AI, and Data Ethics
+Notable figures from this era include:

 - Emergence of Big Data platforms (Hadoop, Spark).
 - Advancement in machine learning and AI algorithms.